SirataXero/foundryvtt_Daggerheart_cards/README.md

 - Tarot Card Deck
 - Dragon Age Deck
 - Tarokka Deck
+- Daggerheart Cards

-## To Install in your Foundry v9 instance
+## To Install in your Foundry instance

 - Go to the **Setup** area of Foundry VTT.
 - Click on the **Add-on Modules** tab.